Nethakani

+History

+The Nethkani claim descent from Brigu Maharshi, Markandeya, and Bhawana rishi.
 According to Bhadravathi Kalyana Natakamu, a folk-drama which has been published, the Nethakani are one among the four sections of Padmasaliyulu who are the sons of Bhavana Rushi.
 The four sections mentioned in this drama are Padmiyulu, Padmasakhiyulu, Padmasalikulu and Padmapulindulu.
-Padma-pulindulu was the Original Name of the Nethakani.
+Padma-pulindulu was the original name of the Nethakani.
 From Padmapulindulu, the name became Chenethakanivaru, which in course of time changed to the present form, Nethakani.
-Nethakani people main occupation is handloom as well as village guards, Nirati,sunkari Employees.Nethakani People Kopiri is found in the forest and ropes are made.
-The beds are tangled with kopiri ropes And took the broom from the forest and came home and sold it in the towns to make a living.